home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 ## 1 - Updating the iOS app via the App Store
 Given the default settings, this may already have happened to you and your app will have auto-updated via the iOS Store.
 If not, manually update the app and open it.
 -   You will be greeted by the new onboarding experience.
-If you are connected to your home wifi, the app will find your Home Assistant instance - or you can manually enter the URL.
+If you are connected to your home Wi-Fi, the app will find your Home Assistant instance - or you can manually enter the URL.
 -   You will be prompted to log on to your Home Assistant instance.
-- Please give permissions to the app.
++   Please give permissions to the app.
-- Watch the app set up its integration etc.
++   Watch the app set up its integration etc.
-- Once onboarding is complete, restart Home Assistant, then once Home Assistant is back online, force-close the app and reopen.
++   Once onboarding is complete, restart Home Assistant, then once Home Assistant is back online, force-close the app and reopen.
 This step is necessary so the notify service can register.
-- You should now be ready to go with the new Home Assistant iOS app.
++   You should now be ready to go with the new Home Assistant iOS app.
 To verify:
     1. Check Home Assistant Configuration -> Integrations.
-You should now have an entry named "Mobile App: <iOSDeviceName>" containing sensors.
+You should now have an entry named "Mobile App: <device_name>" containing sensors.
-  2. Check for a new device_tracker entity
+    2. Check for a new `device_tracker` entity
-  3. Check for a new notify.mobile_app_iosdevicename service
+    3. Check for a new `notify.mobile_app_<device_name>` service
 -   Repeat for all iOS devices connected to your Home Assistant

 An illustrated description of the onboarding process can be found in the [main guide](index).

 ## 2 - Updating notifications and device trackers
 Because the app is using a new push notification backend and the new device tracker architecture, you will need to change your automations to use the new service and tracker:
-- Update your automations and configuration files (e.g. `configuration.yaml` and additional files you may have set up) to use the new service and device_tracker entity.
+-   Update your automations and configuration files (e.g. `configuration.yaml` and additional files you may have set up) to use the new service and `device_tracker` entity.
 This should be as simple as using search & replace with your old and new service and entity names.

 ## 3 - Cleanup of the old iOS integration